jaxon-php/jaxon-website/pages/05.examples/01.simple/03.class/page.en.md

 menu: Hello World Class
 template: jaxon
 cache_enable: false
-description: This example shows how to export a class with Jaxon.
 ---

+This example shows how to export a class with Jaxon.

 #### How it works